 If possible you should try and sign in on the Sunday afternoon, usually the crowds are a little long on the Monday morning so it may take a while to register.
 The conference sometimes runs out of T-shirts (especially larger sizes) or other sponsored items, so getting in early can secure yours.

 When you sign in you will receive a bag with various stuff inside like pens, paper, toys, a conference guidebook, and advertising along with your conference T-shirt (better each year) and badge.
-The size of this varies from year to year and has generally been decreasing of recent years as attendees have indicated they prefer the conference budget to be spent elsewhere.
+The size of the bag varies from year to year and has generally been decreasing of recent years as attendees have indicated they prefer the conference budget to be spent elsewhere.

 Your badge should be worn (on its lanyard) at all times in the conference area.